High-Protein Shakes with No Protein Powder

 These fresh and vibrant homemade protein shakes (no protein powder necessary!) are just the thing to fill you up when you need a quick breakfast on the go, or a boost to get you through the afternoon.
+Featuring a basic formula plus five recipes for easy protein shakes ready in just 5 minutes, each shake offers its own style and flavor.

-Your Homemade Protein Shake Formula
+Your Protein Shake Formula

 Each shake starts with 3/4 cup of liquid and up to 1/3 cup of a main protein source.
 While there are specific ingredients for these categories noted in the shakes below, it’s easy to make a substitution based on your own preferences — swap almond milk for soy milk, or Greek yogurt for silken tofu.